 Written assignments which are turned in after the due date will receive only partial points.
+(5 points will be taken from graded work and work will only be accepted until next class period)

 It is your responsibility to keep track of due dates as laid out on the timetable which accompanies this syllabus.